 - Your personal information may also be held and processed in the EU.

 - Where we transfer your Personal Information outside the EEA to other countries, we will ensure that appropriate transfer agreements and mechanisms (such as the EU Model Clauses) are in place to protect your Personal Information.
 We will only transfer your Personal Information outside the EEA in accordance with applicable laws.

 What we don’t do with your personal data

-- We do not transfer your personal data to any parties other than sub-contractors agreed in our contract and necessary for us to carry out our contracted service.
+- We do not transfer your personal data to any third parties other than sub-contractors whose services are necessary for us to carry out our contracted service